 Understanding the Repeat and Jog/Delay features for Narrow Web and Label Flexographic Printing.
 Viewing individual repeat patterns with a strobe when using different repeat quantities on the same sheet.
 How to view the first, second, and consecutive label impressions in a row using the Jog/Delay feature.

-Examples of using stroboscopes for inspection with cross field lighting for human eye and camera vision systems.
-By lighting from Bright Field (frontal), Dark Field (side lighting), and Backlighting (rear illumination) in a near-simultaneous sequence the combined illumination provides unique visualizations for process manufacturing quality inspectors.
+Examples of using stroboscopes for inspection with cross-field lighting for the human eye and camera vision systems.
+Providing unique visualizations for process manufacturing quality inspectors using a near-simultaneous sequence of combined illumination!

 To get the most accurate speed measurements of rotating and reciprocating movements, consider an optical laser sensor for triggering the strobe, thereby taking the guesswork out of flash rates and providing dead-stop freeze-frame visualizations.

-Using a Nova-Pro® handheld stroboscope from Monarch Instrument, V-TEK demonstrates resonant frequencies inherent in machine vibration and vibration analysis.
-By matching the rotation frequency of the MVAT6-01 the strobe flashing ‘freeze frames’ or creates an optical stop-motion of the rotor.
+Using a Nova-Pro handheld stroboscope from Monarch Instrument, V-TEK Associates demonstrates resonant frequencies inherent in machine vibration analysis.
+By matching the rotation frequency of the MVAT6-01 the strobe flashing virtually slows or stops the motion of the rotor.
 This also captures the cantilever beam which is moving in resonant harmonics with the machine vibration.

-Why do I need a portable strobe and which one is right for my stop-action and speed applications?
+Why do I need a portable strobe and which one is right for my stop motion inspection and speed applications?

-View this select set of Professional Choice stroboscopic visualization and test measurement instruments for an array of industry applications.
-Contact monarchinstrument.com for help in understanding features such as: Phase Delay, Slow Motion Strobe, Virtual RPM, Phase Degree Shift, Laser Light Tachometer Synchronization, and how the Monarch Instrument LED Technology makes the difference for Professionals like yourself.
+View this select set of stroboscopic visualization and test measurement instruments for an array of industry applications.
+Features such as Phase Delay, Virtual RPM, Phase Shift, Laser Tachometer, and Strobe Synchronization.

 Infrared Stroboscopic Technology and Life Sciences